Fill datasets by using TableAdapters

 Following are the commonly used methods and properties of TableAdapters:

 Populates the TableAdapter's associated data table with the results of the TableAdapter's SELECT command.

-Returns a new DataTable filled with data.
+Returns a new DataTable that's filled with data.

 Determines whether a data table is emptied before you call one of the Fill methods.

 When you use a TableAdapter, it effectively performs the same operations with the commands that you typically would perform.
-For example, when you call the adapter's Fill method, the adapter executes the data command in its SelectCommand property and uses a data reader (for example, SqlDataReader) to load the result set into the data table.
-Similarly, when you call the adapter's Update method, it executes the appropriate command (in the UpdateCommand, InsertCommand, and DeleteCommand properties) for each changed record in the data table.
+For example, when you call the adapter's Fill method, the adapter runs the data command in its SelectCommand property and uses a data reader (for example, SqlDataReader) to load the result set into the data table.
+Similarly, when you call the adapter's Update method, it runs the appropriate command (in the UpdateCommand, InsertCommand, and DeleteCommand properties) for each changed record in the data table.

-In addition to the InsertCommand, UpdateCommand, and DeleteCommand, TableAdapters are created with methods that can be executed directly against the database.
+In addition to InsertCommand, UpdateCommand, and DeleteCommand, TableAdapters are created with methods that can be run directly against the database.
 These methods (TableAdapter.Insert, TableAdapter.Update, and TableAdapter.Delete) can be called directly to manipulate data in the database.
 This means you can call these individual methods from your code instead of calling TableAdapter.Update to handle the inserts, updates, and deletes that are pending for the associated data table.